LearningLocker/xapi-service/readme.md

 1. Start Mongo and Redis with `docker-compose up -d`.
 If you've followed the [Enterprise setup instructions](https://github.com/LearningLocker/enterprise/blob/master/README.md) already you won't need to do this.
 1. Lint the code with `yarn lint`.
 1. Build the code with `yarn build`.
-1. Test the code with `yarn cover-ci`.
+1. Test the code with `yarn test-local`.
 1. Stop the Mongo and Redis with `docker-compose down`.
 Use `-v` at the end to delete data.

 ### Production: Installation

 To install all of Learning Locker, see the [installation documentation](http://docs.learninglocker.net/guides-installing/).
 To install just the xAPI service, you can follow the instructions below.

 1. Clone the repository with `git clone git@github.com:LearningLocker/xapi-service.git`.